How To Stage Your Home For An Open House

 Written by Seth Cox

-Jun 19, 2025 / Open house planning
+Jun 19, 2025 / Open House Prep

 Unlike staging for photos or virtual tours, staging a home for an open house is about creating an in-person experience.
 From lighting and scent to furniture flow and cleanliness, every detail influences how buyers emotionally connect with the space.
+The goal isn’t just to make your home look good—it’s to make visitors feel at home.

 In this guide, we’ll show you exactly how to prepare your home for an open house with proven staging tips, cleaning checklists, decorating strategies, and day-of presentation advice.
 Whether you're selling on your own or working with an agent, you'll learn how to turn your property into a show-ready home that buyers won’t forget.